ebzzry/ebzzry.github.io/en/src/gpg-ssh-kde.md

 >―Andrew Hunt and David Thomas

 When both GPG and SSH are integrated with KDE, it makes inter-operating with those systems very easy.
-It will make the difference between a loose-fitting glove, and one that fits snugly.
+It will make the difference between a loose-fitting glove and one that fits snugly.

 This short tutorial will go over the steps on how to go about it.
 To accommodate everyone, I’ll still go about how to install and configure all the necessary components.
 We’ll use nano for this